The Monster Squad: Critical response

-On Metacritic it has a score of 61% based on reviews from 14 critics, indicating "generally favorable reviews".
-On Rotten Tomatoes, the film holds an approval rating of 56% based on 27 reviews, with an average rating of 5.6/10.
-The website's critical consensus reads, "A fun 80's adventure with a slightly scary twist, The Monster Squad offers tween-friendly horror with just enough of a kick".
+On Rotten Tomatoes, the film holds an approval rating of 53% based on 30 reviews, with an average rating of 6.1/10.
+The website's critical consensus reads, "A fun 80's adventure with a slightly scary twist, The Monster Squad offers tween-friendly horror with just enough of a kick."
+Metacritic assigned the film a weighted average score of 61 out of 100 based on 14 critics, indicating "generally favorable reviews".

 Of contemporary reviews, Kevin Thomas of the Los Angeles Times wrote that it is "fun for the kid in all of us".
 British magazine Starburst wrote that "[t]reading almost the same route as The Lost Boys, The Monster Squad succeeds where that film failed because Dekker knows his stuff and doesn't see trendy video technique as a replacement for mood and style."
 However, it predicted that its 15 BBFC certificate would likely prevent it from reaching its intended audience in the country.
 Vincent Canby of The New York Times called it "a feature-length commercial for a joke store that sells not-great, rubber monster masks".
 Dave Kehr of the Chicago Tribune found the film's juxtaposition of child heroes and intense visuals to be distasteful, writing "[p]art E.T. and part Abbott and Costello Meet Frankenstein, Fred Dekker`s The Monster Squad is crass but imponderable, bizarrely mixing glowingly back-lit sentimentality with stomach-churning violence and juvenile sex jokes.
 Its target audience appears to be practiced sadists in the 12- to 14-year-old age group".

 Of retrospective reviews, Francis Rizzo III of DVDTalk wrote that "there's much more than nostalgia going for it, as the story of a band of horror film fans battling the classic movie monsters is a fun piece of filmmaking [...] and an exciting action flick."
 Nathan Rabin of The A.V.
 Club stated that "Squads gleeful monster mash anticipates bloated CGI orgies like Van Helsing, which likely cost a hundred times as much, yet boasts a hundredth of Squads scrappy, ramshackle charm."
 Keith Phipps of The Verge deemed it "a devoted homage to the films [Dekker] grew up loving", playing "like highly polished fan fiction from a creator who clearly never let his Famous Monsters of Filmland subscription lapse."
 Jason Clark of Entertainment Weekly was more measured, calling it "the ultimate '80s movie", albeit "far from perfect".